2weny9ine/ufood/CONTRIBUTING.md

 A milestone is created for these occasions :

 - For every TP submission (TP1, TP2, TP3, and TP4)
-- For when all features from a TP have been merged onto the `experimental` branch
+- For when all features from a TP have been merged onto the `Dev` branch
 - When the project ends

 ## Conventional Commits Messages